rsdc2/ISicID/readme.md

 ### Background

-I.Sicily token IDs are underlyingly of the form ```ISicXXXXXX-XXXX```, where the first six digits ```XXXXXX``` correspond to the document ID; the four digits ```XXXX``` after the dash correspond to a number assigned to each token in the document.
+I.Sicily token IDs are underlyingly of the form ```ISic012345-6789```, where the first six digits ```012345``` correspond to the document ID; the four digits ```6789``` after the dash correspond to a number assigned to each token in the document.
 These are sequentially ordered through the document.
 However, to provide flexibility for the insertion of extra tokens in future, token IDs have a trailing ```0```, giving 9 extra IDs on each side for new tokens.
 (It is, of course, highly unlikely that all this extra space will be needed.)

 For example ```ISic000001-0020``` would in in principle represent the second token in the document ```ISic000001```.